-Which courses are best suited to become an Engineering Trainer?
+Which courses are best suited to becoming an Engineering Trainer?

-You can choose between different Education & Training qualifications such as the Level 4 Certificate in Education and Training (CET).
+You can choose between different Education & Training qualifications, such as the Level 4 Certificate in Education and Training (CET).
 The level of the training course depends on the awarding body requirements and the level of courses you want to teach.
-So for example, most of our Middle East clients choose the Level 4 CET, see the case study.
-This is because this Level 4 training course satisfies the requirements of the KHDA in UAE and the Ministry of Education in KSA as well as the official requirements in neighbouring countries.
+So, for example, most of our Middle East clients choose Level 4 CET; see the case study.
+This is because this Level 4 training course satisfies the requirements of the KHDA in UAE and the Ministry of Education in KSA, as well as the official requirements in neighbouring countries.

 How can I assess engineering courses?